The Islands of Hawaii

 Where whaling ships once laid anchor, a fleet of pleasure boats now bobs in the sun, waiting to take visitors on sunset dinner cruises, snorkel and dive sails, whale watching excursions and picnic trips to other islands.
 Lahaina Harbor is also home to many of the world's finest cruise ships that anchor off shore.
 Presiding over the harbor is the old Pioneer Inn with its fascinating nautical memorabilia.

 The restaurant scene is equally exciting.
-Added to the menu of fine seafood establishments overlooking the harbor are a host of innovative restaurants specializing in Hawaii Regional Cuisine.
-Some are situated in meticulously restored historic buildings, and all serve the freshest local ingredients prepared with a masterful blending of classic Asian and Continental techniques and the unique taste of paradise.
+Added to the menu of fine seafood establishments overlooking the harbor are a host of innovative restaurants specializing in Hawai‘i Regional Cuisine.
+Some are situated in meticulously restored historic buildings, and all serve the freshest local ingredients.
 The result is a culinary triumph that earns rave reviews from food critics around the country.

-Throughout the year, events such as the Ocean Arts Festival and the Taste of Lahaina food festival celebrate everything from whale-watching to the burgeoning culinary arts.
+Throughout the year, events such as the Ocean Arts Festival celebrate everything from whale-watching to the burgeoning culinary arts.
 Every Halloween, the streets of Lahaina are filled with tens of thousands of costumed revelers who dress up lavishly and compete for prizes in what is known as the “Mardi Gras of the Pacific.”